 Because they are such a visual focal point, rugs are a wonderful way to incorporate seasonal decor into a space.

 Keep the colour of your wood flooring in mind.
 If you are choosing a rug with a pattern, it should contrast with your flooring.

 Storing Your Rug

 In order to prevent creases, the best way to store your rug is by rolling it instead of folding it.
-You’ll want to roll it inward so the backing can protect it while not in use.
+You’ll want to roll it inward so the backing can protect it while it's not in use.

 Rolled-up rugs can be stored under a bed, in a closet (depending on the overall size), or even behind the sofa!
-Be sure to store your rug in a climate-controlled location (not the attic or garage).
+Be sure to store your rug in a climate-controlled location (not the attic or the garage).

 Combining Creativity and Comfort

 When you’re decorating your home, your tastes reflect your personality and your attitude toward life.
 This is true especially when it comes to choosing your decoration pieces, such as your rugs.

 If there is anything that you should put all your energy and imagination into when you’re in your most creative state, it should be on decorating the living space of your home.
 You spend a lot of your time at home, so it is only fitting that you make that space as comfortable and as relaxing as possible.